eellson/webcam-html/readme.md

 # Fullscreen video from webcam

-A simple HTML video player, which will strem from the device's camera.
+A simple HTML video player, which will stream from the device's camera.

 ## Problem statement